 House: I'll dress 'em the same.
 Like in Vertigo.

-Referencing Alfred Hitchcock's c movie Vertigo (1958), starring James Stewart and Kim Novak with the acrophobic detective Scottie Ferguson (Stewart) becoming obsessed with an old friend's wife (Novak).
+Referencing Alfred Hitchcock's classic movie Vertigo (1958), starring James Stewart and Kim Novak with the acrophobic detective Scottie Ferguson (Stewart) becoming obsessed with an old friend's wife (Novak).
 A key plot point is that the wife resembles another woman, Judy, and that Judy dresses up as the wife.
 A poster of the movie features prominently in Wilson's office.

 House: Jiminy didn't chirp much last night.